Summer 1969, Age 17

 Magic and Intention

-The night after I wrote about black magic, I had an unusually disturbing dream.
+The night in 2020 after I wrote this chapter about black magic, I had an unusually disturbing dream.
 In the dream I was 17 years old and had lost my identity and memories, with no idea of who I was or what I was doing.
 A shadowy helper persuaded me to go to a police station and talk with a group of detectives.

 In the logical, scientific world-view, magic and the supernatural are dismissed as superstition.
 That attitude is fueled by unconscious fears of the unknown rather than true understanding.
 The unexplained and inexplicable happen every moment: we don’t know how the brain generates consciousness; we don’t even know if we experience real ‘reality’ or simply a useful projection of our minds.
 If we cannot comprehend such fundamental questions, we have to be very careful not to ‘explain away’ unusual phenomena.